Every kid in Hunter × Hunter who isn't Gon. The Zoldyck family is made up mostly of child assassins.

 Sarah from Ed, Edd n Eddy, Ed's little sister.
 She enjoys beating up the whole main trio, especially Eddy, who are all older than her and boys, for goodness' sake.
 Normally, she wears a facade that makes her looks sweet and nice, but she very often uses the argument of "telling mom" (and others, which include her attempting to suffocate herself) to manipulate Ed.

 Porky Pig's toddler charge in the WWII-era cartoon Brother Brat.
 The kid's mom (a welder at Lockheed who leaves the kid for Porky to babysit) gives Porky a manual on child care.
-At the end of the cartoon mom shows Porky how to use the manual correctly.
+At the end of the cartoon mom shows Porky how to use the manual correctly (it's spanking).

 In Adventure Time, Goliad becomes this after spending time at a daycare and seeing displays of authority and power succeed where diplomacy fails.
 This is especially bad since she's an immortal with Psychic Powers up the wazoo.